jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 When **Selected** the Spotlight Diagnostic Server will receive minor updates (scripts and configuration) automatically.
 Ensure the Spotlight Diagnostic Server can access the Internet.

-When **Not Selected** all updates to the Spotlight Diagnostic Server will require a new version and installation of Spotlight Enterprise.
+When **Not Selected** all updates to the Spotlight Diagnostic Server will require a new version and installation of Spotlight on SQL Server Enterprise.

 ### The Playback Database